VNovytskyi/Sheller/README.md

 ```
 In this function pass a pointer of the Sheller`s object and a pointer to the buffer for the received package.
 Calling the function read starts the process of parsing the package from an internal circular buffer.
 The function returns true in case successful reading the package otherwise – false.<br>
 The size of circular internal buffer defined by SHELLER_RX_BUFF_LENGTH.<br>
-Buffer overflow can occur due to frequent call the push function and rare call the function read or too high frequency of receiving bytes and too small size of internal buffer SHELLER_RX_BUFF_LENGTH. <br>
+Buffer overflow can occur due to frequent call the push function and rare call the function read or too high frequency of receiving bytes and too small size of internal buffer SHELLER_RX_BUFF_LENGTH.

-Work logic:
+## Internal logic
 ![Struct of the package](Schemes/Schema2.PNG)
 Sheller assumes work in communication channels with a high influence of interference.
 Functioning under such conditions is achieved by a State-machine, which is used for byte-by-byte data reception and a checksum algorithm. <br>

+## Test cases
 The illustration below shows examples of the effect of interference on transmitted packets:
 ![Struct of the package](Schemes/Schema4.PNG)
 In the first case, the package reached the recipient without damage.<br>